 Fidelity National Title Group.
-Our direct title insurance premiums and escrow, title-related and other fees are recognized as revenue at the time of closing of the related transaction as the earnings process is then considered complete, whereas premium revenues from agency operations and agency commissions include an accrual based on estimates using historical information of the volume of transactions that have closed in a particular period for which premiums have not yet been reported to us.
-The accrual for agency premiums is necessary because of the lag between the closing of these transactions and the reporting of these policies to us by the agent.
-Historically, the time lag between the closing of these transactions by our agents and the reporting of these policies, or premiums, to us has been up to 15 months, with 60-70% reported within three months following closing, an additional 20-30% reported within the next three months and the remainder within seven to fifteen months.
+Our direct title insurance premiums and escrow, title-related and other fees are recognized as revenue at the time of closing of the related transaction as the earnings process is then considered complete, whereas premium revenues from agency operations and agency commissions include an accrual based on estimates using historical information of the volume of transactions that have closed in a particular period for which premiums have not yet be en reported to us.
+The accrual for agency premiums is necessary because of the lag between the closing of these transactions by our agents and the reporting of these policies, or premiums, to us has been up to 15 months, with 60-70% reported within three months following closing, an additional 20-30% reported within the next three months and the remainder within seven to fifteen months.
 In addition to accruing these earned but unreported agency premiums, we also accrue agent commission expense, which was 78.6%, 79.6% and 78.3% of agent premiums earned in 2010, 2009 and 2008, respectively.
-We also record provision for claim losses at our average provision rate at the time we record the accrual for the premiums, which was 6.8%, 7.3% and 8.5% for 2010, 2009 and 2008, respectively, and accruals for premium taxes and other expenses relating to our premium accrual.
+We also record provision for claim losses at our average provision rate at the time we record the accrual for the premiums, which was 6.8%, 7.3% and 8.5% for 2010, 2009 and 2008, respectively, and accruals for the premium accrual.
 The resulting impact to pretax earnings in any period is less than 10% of the accrued premium amount.
-The impact of the change in the accrual for agency premiums and related expenses for the years ended December 31, 2010, 2009 and 2008 on our pretax earnings was an increase (decrease) of \$10.7 million, \$(3.4) million and \$(6.4) million, respectively, excluding an adjustment recorded in 2008 relating to a change in our estimation process, which resulted in a decrease of \$11.8 million in our pretax earnings for 2008.
-The amount due from our agents relating to this accrual, i.e. the agent premium less their contractual retained commission, was approximately \$112.1 million and \$88.1 million at December 31, 2010 and 2009, respectively, which represents agency premiums of approximately \$546.0 million and \$425.4 million at December 31, 2010 and 2009, respectively, and agent commissions of \$433.9 million and \$337.3 million at December 31, 2010 and 2009, respectively.
+The impact of the change in the accrual for agency premiums and related exp enses for the years ended December 31, 2010, 2009 and 2008 on our pretax earnings was an increase (decrease) of \$10.7 million, \$(3.4) million and \$(6.4) million, respectively, excluding an adjustment recorded in 2008 relating to a change in our estimation process, which resulted in a decrease of \$11.8 million in our pretax earnings for 2008.
+The amount due from our agents relating to this accrual, i.e. the agent premium less their contractual retained commission, was approximately \$112.1 million and \$88.1 million at December 31, 2010 and 2009, respectivel

 During the second half of 2008, we re-evaluated and refined the method that we used to estimate this accrual, which resulted in a reduction in 2008 revenue from agency title insurance premiums of \$138.5 million compared to the revenues that would have been accrued under our prior method.
 During 2008, due to the real estate market's continued slow down and the fact that mortgage originations and refinancing transactions were decreasing in volume, we increased our scrutiny on unprofitable, low-remitting and high-claims agent relationships resulting in a significant reduction in the number of agents with which we continued to conduct business.
 As a result of the reduction in transaction volumes due to both the economy and the terminated agents, we reviewed and refined the process we used to estimate agency premium accruals relying more on remittance patterns of our agents over the previous 15 months and less on the historical trends of our direct operations.
 The impact of this adjustment was a decrease of \$11.8 million in 2008 pretax earnings and \$7.6 million in 2008 net income, or approximately \$0.04 per share, compared to the amounts that would have been recorded under our prior method.
 The impact of the adjustment on pretax earnings of only \$11.8 million is due to the expense accruals noted above.
-We believe that this adjustment is properly reflected as a change in accounting estimate in 2008.
+We believe that this adjustment is properly reflected as a change in accounting estimate in 2008